 Happy Belated Mothers Day to all of the mother’s out there.
 We had a great weekend here on the Outer Banks with sunny skies and warm weather.
 Today’s Memory Monday photo submission has a great story behind it and so we step aside to hear the story of Danny’s Necklace from Fred Streb of Chantilly, Virginia who stayed with Outer Banks Blue at the Corolla Vacation Rental property “Island Hopping.”

 We arrived on Saturday and the grown kids went to the Beach, while the parents went food shopping.
 When we got back we heard that Danny, my daughter’s boyfriend, lost his necklace in the ocean.

 Danny’s grandfather gave him the necklace and the pendant/s were provided by his parents.
-Danny was accepted a job with the DC Park Police after graduating college, then went to GA for training for 5 months.
+Danny accepted a job with the DC Park Police after graduating college, then went to GA for training for 5 months.
 He was to start his first day on the streets of DC this Wednesday after vacation.
-The necklace was provide as protection from any harm and met a great deal to him as Danny’s father and brother are both DC policemen and have been provided similar necklaces.
+The necklace was provided as protection from any harm and met a great deal to him as Danny’s father and brother are both DC policemen and have been provided similar necklaces.

 They searched for the necklace for hours.
 When everyone came home to eat dinner, Danny stayed and continued to search, to no avail.

 My daughter and Danny had to go home on Tuesday to get back to work.

 That night, a boy named Ryan, at the beach down from PA, went night crabbing with this flashlight.
 While crabbing, he saw a shiny thing in the sand with his flashlight and picked it up.
 That shiny thing was Danny’s necklace.
 He put the necklace on and had a picture taken with it on.
 He brought it back to his beach house and showed his family.